manicoder/MiswaWeb/RAILWAY_DEPLOYMENT.md

 **Problem**: MongoDB connection failed
 - **Solution**:
-  - Verify MongoDB Atlas IP whitelist
+  - Verify MongoDB service is running in Railway (check service status)
+  - Ensure `MONGO_URL` variable is available in backend service (should be auto-shared from MongoDB service)
+  - Check that both MongoDB and Backend services are in the same Railway project
-  - Check connection string format
+  - Check backend logs for specific MongoDB connection errors
-  - Ensure password is URL-encoded if it contains special characters
+  - If using Railway MongoDB, connection is usually automatic - no IP whitelisting needed

 ### Frontend Issues